brandt-fricker/Simp-Calendar/README.md

 Start planning your days now with [The Work Day Scheduler](https://brandt-fricker.github.io/Simp-Calendar/)

 ## Introduction
+Always running around like a chicken with your head cut off, unsure of what plan or event is next in your busy day?
+Fortunately the Work Day Scheduler is here to help get your head back on and add some clarity for you.

 ## Description
 This simple calendar application will allow a user to save events for each